 - On average, loyal customers are worth up to 10 times as much as their first purchase. – Source

 - Companies that prioritize the customer experience generate 60% higher profits than their competitors. – Source

-Your customers buy gym membership they are buying a service from you.
+Your customers buy a gym membership, they are buying a service from you.
 This service Will be judged by how your team treats each member.
-The retention of each member is tied to the emotion that a member has for your business that in turn is tied directly to your customer service.
+The retention of each member is tied to the emotion that a member has for your business, that in turn is tied directly to your customer service.